Generalized splines on graphs with two labels and polynomial splines on cycles: Applications

+We now find an invertible matrix $A$ so that for all edges $uv$ the expression $A\vec{ax}_{uv}$ has $n$ nonzero terms.
+Indeed, consider the $|E|$ hyperplanes

-This expression is zero if and only if the $g_{ij}$ satisfy a particular linear equation, equivalently lie on a particular hyperplane.
-The condition that {\em none} of the expressions in Equation~\eqref{eqn: changing variables} be zero is equivalent to asking that the $g_{ij}$ avoid a finite set of hyperplanes.
-In particular, consider the matrices $g$ representing rotations around the origin.
-This is a unitary group and so intersects each hyperplane of Equation~\eqref{eqn: changing variables} in a subspace of codimension one.
-No finite union of these codimension-one subspaces can cover the entire space of possible $g$.
-This shows we may choose a rotation $g$ so that no coefficient $a'_{i,uv}$ is zero, which proves the first claim.
+obtained over all edges $uv$.
+This is a finite set of hyperplanes and $GL_n(\Bbbk)$ consists of an infinite number of matrices.
+In particular, consider the subgroup of rotations around the origin.
+This is a unitary group and so intersects each hyperplane in a subspace of codimension one.
+No finite union of these codimension-one subspaces can cover the entire space of possible rotations.
+Thus there exists a rotation $A$ that satisfies Condition (1) from the claim, as desired.